-Tool 5: Unequal weight planar prediction (UWP) (JVET-J0026 Sharp/Foxconn; JVET-J0018 Mediatek)
+Tool 5: Unequal weight planar prediction (UWP) (JVET-J0026 Sharp/Foxconn; JVET-J0018 MediaTek)

 UWP was proposed to JVET as a replacement of Planar mode.
 Compared to Planar mode, UWP introduces bottom-right pixel adjustment and employs unequal weight assignment for final predictor calculation.
 Specifically, UWP first computes the intensity value of the bottom right neighboring pixel, as described in equation (1), and then computes the intensity values of the bottom row and the right column neighboring pixels, using the derived intensity value of the bottom right neighboring pixel along with the intensity values of other corner neighboring pixels, i.e., the top right neighboring pixel, the bottom left neighboring pixel, as described in equations (2) and (3).